ali-pia/Neighborhood-Map-React/README.md

-# Neighborhood Map React App 8° FEND Project Udacity
+# Neighborhood Map React App 8° FEND  Udacity's Project

 Final project of Udacity's Front-End Web Developer Nanodegree Program.
 Developed with React App the project represents a Lombardy's map with location and brief description of its provinces.